rbms-bsc/DCRMR/_pages/Additional-notes/Note-on-manifestation.md

 >**Example:**
 ><CITE>"Il a été-tiré de cet ouvrage: 10 exemplaires sur papier de Chine, numérotés de 1 à 10 ; 50 exemplaires sur papier du Japon numérotés de 11 à 60 ; 150 exemplaires sur papier de Hollande, numérotés de 61 à 210 ; 300 exemplaires sur papier pur fil Lafuma, numérotés de 211 à 510.
 L'édition originale a été tirée sur papier d'alfa"&#8208;&#8208;preliminary leaf</CITE>

+>**Example:**
+><CITE>"Four sets are philanthropic gifts.
+The recipients are: The Shakespeare Theater of New Jersey, the Folger Shakespeare Library, Washington, D.C., the Visual Arts Center of New Jersey, and Rutgers University Library.
+A fifth set is framed and available for exhibit.
+The remaining eleven prints will stay in the private collections of the artists involved in the project.
+The paper is Italian C.M.Fabriano/Tiepolo.
+The portfolio box is anodized brushed aluminum.
+All materials are archival quality.
+The etchings were created using traditional etching techniques and hand printed by each of the artists"--Artists' statement</CITE>
+>>**(*Ingest comment*: example needs review)**

 <a name="9.3.35.3">9.3.35.3</a>  If the statement of limitation includes the unique number of the item being cataloged, give only the statement of limitation as Note on manifestation.
 Record the copy number as a [Note on item](/DCRMR/additional-notes/Note-on-item/) if considered important (see [9.4.34.1](/DCRMR/additional-notes/Note-on-item/#9.4.34.1)).

+## 9.3.355.Y.Y Note on numbers or letters not representing edition or series numbering

+<a name="9.3.355.1.Y.Y">9.3.355.1.Y.Y</a> Make a note on numbers or letters associated with the manifestation not transcribed in another area, if considered important.

+>**Example:**
+><CITE>Prints are numbered 1-25</CITE>
+>>**(*Ingest comment*: example needs review)**

 ## 9.3.36 Note on dates not representing publication, distribution, or manufacture elements